 Exercises to strengthening your Core

 I can’t really say enough about training your core.
 It is the number one missing link that I see with clients and I have personally experienced the different of a weak and strong core while back squatting.
 Maximal effort lifting is an extension of your core strength.
-Focus your attention on building a strong core and following a consistent training schedule and your lifts will common along.
+Focus your attention on building a strong core and following a consistent training schedule and your lifts will come along.
 Do the opposite and you will likely experience plateaus and injuries.
-Check out this article on why training your core is essential. and take a look at all of our core workout videos here.

 Stretches to include in your workout: